06 Sep U.S. Cities with Longest Life Expectancies in 2023 (Updated)

 Recently, 10 U.S. cities were found to have special attributes that may be contributing to wellness of their residents.
 Some characteristics that may lead to the unusually long life spans include: high concentration of parks, availability of outdoor activities, warm climate, low crime, easy access to hospitals, large number of nearby universities, low poverty rate, high number of psychologist, and large amount of local restaurants.

-Here are 10 U.S. cities with longest life expectancies:
+Here are 10 U.S. cities with longest life expectancies in 2023:

 1. Salem, Oregon – 85.9 years old [Oregonian]